twentyhq/twenty/oss-gg/twenty-side-quest/4-meme-magic.md

-**Side Quest**: Meme Magic - Craft a meme where a brick plays a role.
-Tweet it, and tag us @papermarkio to submit.
+**Side Quest**: Meme Magic: Craft a meme where the number twenty plays a role.
+Tweet it, and tag @twentycrm.
 **Points**: 150 Points
 **Proof**: Add a screenshot of meme to the PR description.
 Add a link to your tweet in the list below.